Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 <img src='img/20231045-044540.png' width=900px>

+## Audit Label Access and Usage
+You have several options to determine if a label has been accessed or used:
+* Microsoft Purview Compliance Portal > Activity Explorer
+* Microsoft Purview Compliance Portal > Audit
+* PowerShell Search-UnifiedAuditLog cmdlet
+* Microsoft Defender for Cloud Apps > Activity Log

+In all cases above, search results only return for items managed by Microsoft Purview.
+This includes SharePoint, OneDrive, Teams, Exchange Online, and managed devices.
+Audit results do not include access events of this scope, e.g. protected documents opened by external users.

+With regard to the RMS service, an access event is generated each time a labeled or protected document is opened.
+See [Access audit logs](https://learn.microsoft.com/en-us/azure/information-protection/audit-logs#access-audit-logs).
+However, file access and denied events (1) do not currently include the file name and (2) are not accessible in the Microsoft 365 unified audit log.
+See [Protection usage logs and Microsoft 365 unified audit log](https://learn.microsoft.com/en-us/azure/information-protection/log-analyze-usage#protection-usage-logs-and-microsoft-365-unified-audit-log).
+This effectively means the audit log may not be used to view RMS events.

+However, labeled documents that are accessed by users managed under Microsoft Purview will appear in the audit log.
+See [Sensitivity label activities](https://learn.microsoft.com/en-us/purview/audit-log-activities#sensitivity-label-activities) for the types of labeling events stored in the audit log.

 ### Activity Explorer
 The Activity Explorer in the Microsoft Purview Compliance portal provides a 30-day search window of label activities.
 See [Get started with activity explorer](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-activity-explorer?view=o365-worldwide) and [Labeling actions reported in Activity Explorer](https://learn.microsoft.com/en-us/purview/data-classification-activity-explorer-available-events?view=o365-worldwide).
 Activity Explorer records labeling activities, such as when a label is applied or changed or when a labeled file is read.
 For small environments, it generally takes between 3-5 minutes for an activity to appear in Activity Explorer.
 Some activities take longer than others to appear.
 For example, the `File read` activity may take 10-15 minutes.

 Per [Labeling actions reported in Activity Explorer](https://learn.microsoft.com/en-us/purview/data-classification-activity-explorer-available-events#sensitivity-label-applied), Activity Explorer does not record events by the RMS Service.
-Therefore, expect Activity Explorer to only show events for items that are within the scope of Microsoft Purview, e.g. SharePoint, OneDrive, Teams, Exchange Online, and managed devices.
-Activity Explorer does not record access events from documents out of this scope, e.g. protected documents opened by external users.
+Therefore, do not expect access events for protected documents outside of areas managed by Microsoft Purview to appear in Activity Explorer, e.g. protected documents opened by external users.

-### Auditing
+### Auditing Framework
 Microsoft provides an auditing framework that may be used to track label usage.
-However, events are restricted to labeling activities and do not include file access and denied events outside of sites and items managed by Microsoft Purview.
-See [Protection usage logs and Microsoft 365 unified audit log](https://learn.microsoft.com/en-us/azure/information-protection/log-analyze-usage#protection-usage-logs-and-microsoft-365-unified-audit-log).

-However, you can use two methods for accessing labeling events the audit log for sites and items managed by Microsoft Purview:
+You can use two methods for accessing labeling events the audit log for sites and items managed by Microsoft Purview:
 - Microsoft Purview Compliance Audit log search
 - The Search-UnifiedAuditLog cmdlet

-See [Sensitivity label activities](https://learn.microsoft.com/en-us/purview/audit-log-activities#sensitivity-label-activities) for the events that result from using sensitivity labels with sites and items that are managed by Microsoft Purview.

-For logging access to documents accessed by the RMS service outside of Microsoft Purview, see [Access audit logs](https://learn.microsoft.com/en-us/azure/information-protection/audit-logs#access-audit-logs).

 Per the [FAQ](https://learn.microsoft.com/en-us/purview/audit-log-search?redirectSourcePath=%252fen-us%252farticle%252fSearch-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c#frequently-asked-questions), data in the audit search is generally available within 60-90 minutes but can take up to 24 hours to appear.
 See [Before you search the audit log](https://learn.microsoft.com/en-us/purview/audit-log-search#before-you-search-the-audit-log).

 ### Microsoft Purview Compliance Audit Log Search

 ### Search-UnifiedAuditLog Cmdlet